26 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants must have uncontrolled asthma while on controller therapies, so you may need to continue your current asthma medications.

-Is the Smart Inhaler Monitoring Platform safe for humans?
+What evidence suggests that the Smart Inhaler Monitoring Platform is effective for improving asthma control?

 Are You a Good Fit for This Trial?